RENCI-NRIG/COMET-Accumulo/specifications/README.md

 ## 2. Authorization principles

 Comet relies on a combination of X.509 certificates and tokens to authorize operations.
 Two types of certificates are allows:
-- Trusted certificates - certificates that can be traced to one of the trust roots in possession of the Comet instance
+- Valid certificates - certificates that may not be traceable to a trust root or self-signed certificates, but are otherwise valid
-- Valid certificates - certificates that cannot be traced to a trust root or self-signed certificates
+- Trusted certificates - valid certificates that can be traced to one of the trust roots in possession of the Comet instance

 Two types of tokens are used:
 - Read tokens - allow to perform read operations